 There are plenty of garden kits that you can buy that you can set up in minutes – without having to really know what you’re doing.
 Alternatively, you can build many growing structures yourself for very little money and with simple vertical garden plans.

 As with any planting project, you want to first figure out what you want to grow and why you are growing it.
-For example, here is a site with some great ideas on vertical cucumber gardening.
 Many vertical gardens tend to be large and very durable – so they will last a long time.
 Make a plan for the long term, and you can have a great-looking space-saving garden that is very low maintenance.

 Speaking of durability, you may have more options than you think when it comes to growing food vertically.
 Amber Norato, author of Vertical Gardening for Beginners, says that you can even grow melons vertically using a trellis.